bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

   profiling tools.

-- For designers considering the combination of the two, our results raise doubts about the benefits from the combination given the status quo in tooling and compiler support.
+- For designers considering the combination of the two, our results raise doubts about the current benefits from the combination.
   More research is needed to unlock the potential of the combination.

 - For researchers and designers that are working on gradual typing languages, our experiment offers a template for evaluating their own linguistic setting.